REGISTRATION HAS RE-OPENED!!! >>> APPLY HERE!

 Are you interested in finally dusting off those old film reels and getting them transferred to digital for free?
 Then APPLY HERE via our online submission and take advantage of this program while supplies last!
+Not sure what film or video formats you have?
+Check out our Film Identification Guide!

 Through the Manitoba Home Movie Project, GFF seeks to gather, digitize and preserve images of Manitoba’s history, before they’re lost to the sands of time.
 If you have personal home movie archives that you would like to contribute to this project, please send us your information via our online submission form!
 Once you fill out this form, a representative from the festival will get in touch with you about how this program works and how to proceed.
 And please carefully read our Guidelines below!